8 Tips to Create your Sales Contests around March Madness

 Another fun way to involve everyone, especially in larger companies, is to set up a Team Tournament.
 By putting all the teams or departments against each other, anyone and everyone in your organization can have an impact on the final outcome.
 You can use the March Madness model and set up your tournament according to location, or set it up based on departments.

 An upset is a victory by an underdog team.
 In the NCAA basketball tournament, an upset constitutes to a lower-seeded team defeating a higher-seeded team.
 A widely recognized upset is the one performed by a team ranked substantially lower than its opponent.

 Similarly, in your sales department, every time a lower-seeded team wins over a higher-seeded team, increase bonus or commission plans across the floor.

 Make sure that everyone can see the contest results on their smartphones anywhere and at any time.
 Also, make sure that the results are updated frequently or in real-time.

 Make sure that all the teams in your organization have a platform to collaborate and share their victories, celebrations, stories, and news about the march madness contest.
 This lets your sales reps to collaborate with all the sales employees of your organization across the borders, celebrate their wins and congratulate each other.
 This, in turn, breeds a better culture and higher results.

 Use these ideas to organize interesting and useful March Madness contests to motivate and incentivize salespeople to perform their best.
-Also, research what kind of sports incentives excite your salespeople and offer them as prizes to the contest winners.
+Also, research what kind of sports-themed sales incentives excite your salespeople and offer them as prizes to the contest winners.